ErpNetDocs/winclient/introduction/documents/document-command-ribbon.md

 ![Functions tab](pictures/functions.png)

 ## Reports tab
-Here you can design views.
-The idea is to have a universal system for creating a printout for a query.
-It contains various templates for each table in the data source.
+Here you can acces the printouts templates that are already available into the database or to design new ones.
+The idea is to have a universal system for creating a printouts for various business purposes, which are be easily accessible in different systemn forms.

-When you open a navigator, a default value is set.
-So, when you enter through a navigator panel and create a new report, the query on that panel loads.

 Here is how the tab looks like: